Skip to main content

 To understand how so many voters ended up shrugging off something as serious as an oath being broken, all you have to do is look at the information environment they are living in.
 When a small number of billionaires own major media outlets, they gain enormous power to shape the narrative that millions of people see, hear, and believe.
 They don’t have to lie outright.
 All they have to do is decide which stories get repeated, which stories get buried, which stories get twisted, and which stories get framed as “no big deal”.
 Over time, this can create a world where some people never even hear that an oath was broken.
 They hear it reframed so many times it stops sounding like a violation at all.
 Billionaires owning the media can spotlight stories that protect certain politicians while downplaying their constitutional violations.
 They can also help build loyalties to personalities or political parties, making the oath seem secondary.
 Another byproduct is that they can normalize extreme behavior through repetition, turning serious violations into “Just Politics”.
 They can also turn accountability into an attack, shifting the blame away from the politician and onto anyone who points out the violation.
 I think that most voters don’t want democracy to fail.
 But when the information is filtered through a narrow set of interests, it becomes easier to overlook behavior that they would never tolerate in any other part of their lives.
 Once people stop insisting that the oath matters, the oath stops mattering.

 It is the people on the fence who often decide an election.
 They are the ones who break a tie.
 They are also the ones who send the loudest messages.
 They are the ones who force politicians to raise their standards.
 Right now, the message that needs to be said is simple: if you break your oath, you don’t get rewarded with more power.
 It is not about party loyalty.
 It is not about ideology.
 It is because the country deserves better.
 The country deserves integrity and honesty.
 Can you honestly say that people who do not uphold their oath have integrity and honesty?
 You don’t have to become a liberal or a conservative.
 You don’t have to join a movement.
 You just have to decide that the Constitution matters more than any one politician’s career.
 When you vote, you have to ask yourself some simple questions.
 Did he or she lie to you?
 Did he or she betray their oath?
 Did he or she try to overturn an election?
 Did he or she pit themselves above the country?
 If the answer is yes to any of these questions, what makes you think they will suddenly start respecting your vote or your freedom next time around?
-If you would trust them with your wallet, your car, your kids, why would you trust them with the Constitution?
+If you would not trust them with your wallet, your car, your kids, why would you trust them with the Constitution?

 Look at all of the times we have seen members of the Executive Branch break their oath of office.
 It is not just Trump, but it is pretty much his whole administration.
 Trump tried to overturn an election.
 His administration has opened investigation into political rivals and has weaponized the Department of Justice.
 He has issued public statements supporting claims that the courts have already rejected.
 Trump has used the military against the American people in ways that have raised constitutional alarms.
 The pressure to deploy troops in our cities that exceeds his authority, discussions about seizing voting machines, and proposals to use the military to “rerun” elections in certain states.
 They have ignored subpoenas, witnesses were instructed not to testify, documents have been withheld without legal justification, and Inspector Generals were removed during active investigations.
 In fact, I may use an entire blog post to discuss how Trump and his Administration have broken their oath of office because I haven’t even gotten to ICE.